 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 A 3-D x-ray, often called CBCT or Conebeam, allow us to see so much more than the roots of your teeth.
 One single volume can show us how your roots relate to your sinuses, exactly where to place an implant to avoid a nerve, how big your airway is, and more.

 Laser dentistry is one of dentistry’s latest advances.
 The laser delivers energy in the form of light.
 Depending on the intended result, this energy travels at different wavelengths and is absorbed by a “target.”
 In dentistry, these targets can be enamel, decay, or gum tissue.
 Each one absorbs a different wavelength of light while reflecting others.
 Laser dentistry can be used for both tooth and soft tissue related procedures.
-Oftentimes no local anesthesia is required.
-Unlike with the dental drill, with laser dentistry there is no heat or vibration, making the procedure quite comfortable for most patients.
 For soft tissue (surgical) procedures it eliminates the need for suturing and healing is much faster.